Creekwood's Clubs & Activities

 Kindness and Compassion Club: 3rd, 4th and 5th Grade Students

-Sponsors: Mrs. Sprung, Mrs. Barker and Mrs. Ashepak
+Sponsors: Mrs. Ashepak, Mrs. Roush and Mrs. June Barker

 Are you a TIGER?
 Do you enjoy helping others?
 Can you start a chain reaction of kindness?
 If you answered yes to any of these questions this is the right club for you!
-Activities in the "Kindess Club" will do this year: food drives, helping our community and shcool, send care packages and cards to military personnel and other service projects.
-We need YOU to help make a Difference!
+Activities in the "Kindess Club" will do this year: food drives, helping our community and school, sending care packages and cards to military personnel and other service projects.
+We need YOU to help make a difference!